 Working in the car is different.
 Getting on a conference call is no big deal while driving, OK you should be doing it hands-free, but trying to do a lot of the things you usually do in your office is not anywhere as easy.
 I recently have taken a new job, and it is great, but I need to drive back to HQ occasionally and is a six hours drive each way making for some long days and nights too.

 Have you already started to let employees work outside of your offices?
-Sure Sales have been doing it forever, right?
+Sure, Sales have been doing it forever.
 But what about the jobs that have not traditionally been done somewhere else.
-In today’s hyper-connected world it is almost impossible for business not to be working from everywhere, but the question is you covering your corporate rear-end?
+In today’s hyper-connected world, it is almost impossible for a business not to be working from everywhere, but the question is: are you covering your corporate rear-end?

 Many companies have just let employees start to remote work, so it just happens without planning or forethought.
 Have put together some standard teleworking forms that employees sign and quickly forgot about?
 With about 3.4 million people in the USA alone working remotely as employees, you can double that number if you include freelancers (Independent Contractors).
 As an employer, you need to have a well-thought-out set of policies and tools to ensure your business is covered.